healthfinch/policies/systems_access_policy.md

 ## Access Establishment and Modification

-* Requests for access to healthfinch Platform systems and applications is made formally to the VP of Engineering, Privacy Officer, or Security Officer.
+* Requests for access to healthfinch Platform systems and applications is made formally to the CTO, Privacy Officer, or Security Officer.
 * Access is not granted until receipt, review, and approval by the healthfinch Security Officer;
 * The request for access is retained for future reference.
-* All access to healthfinch systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commiserate with job functions.
-The form used to conduct account review is [here](https://docs.google.com/a/catalyze.io/forms/d/1oeejMta4XLiUsdH2gTKQ-glec6DBiwPJoY9F60HmPWk/viewform).
+* All access to healthfinch systems and services are reviewed and updated on an bi-annual basis to assure proper authorizations are in place commensurate with job functions.
-* Any healthfinch workforce member can request change of access using this [form](https://docs.google.com/a/catalyze.io/forms/d/1ySICzCyEEdNqxHHErjlJqREBijwxs9z72L-rWXrxkm0/viewform).
+* Any healthfinch workforce member can request change of access by an email to their manager, cc'ing the Security Officer
 * Access to systems is controlled using centralized user management and authentication.
-All authentication requests utilize two factor authentication using mobile devices as the second factor.
+* All authentication requests utilize two factor authentication if possible
+  * One-Time Passwords (TOTP) compatible with RFC 6238 are required for authentication to business applications;
+  * System-level access of a production machine (SSH) requires a hardware-based PKS11-compatible smart card;
   * Temporary accounts are not used unless absolutely necessary for business purposes.
+    * Even temporary account credentials must be stored in the centralized password manager
 	* Accounts are reviewed every 90 days to assure temporary accounts are not left unnecessarily.
 	* Accounts that are inactive for over 90 days are removed.
-* In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
-This is the responsibility of healthfinch Customers to define, and not healthfinch.
 * Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
 * All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
-* Generic accounts are not allowed on healthfinch systems.
-* Access is granted through encrypted, VPN tunnels.
+* Access to web-based support tools is granted through encrypted, VPN tunnels.
+* Access to critical production systems is granted through a hardened bastion host, using AES 256 bit SSH encryption
-	* VPN utilizes AES 256 bit encryption.
+* VPN/SSH access utilizes the same transport-level encryption as required to move PHI over the wire, i.e. AES 256 bit encryption.
 * In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
 * Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.